 One problem is the stagnation of the typology, which may lead to reified uses of previously defined categories and substantialist understandings of class or class fractions.
-Moreover, some uses of the ACM scheme may inadvertently underplay the material and cultural aspects of social class.
+Moreover, some uses of the ACM-scheme may inadvertently underplay the material and cultural aspects of social class.
 Class positions are always relational; schemes are not necessarily universal and should consider contextual factors (we expand this consideration in the conclusion).
-There are risks when comparing categorical class positions across different societies without contextually defining distances between them (Mauritti et al. 2016).
+There are risks when comparing categorical class positions across different societies without contextually defining distances between them (Mauritti et al., 2016).
 A second issue is an inability to account for significant developments in the fields of education and economy and their effects on the social space of class.
 The current solution cannot capture oppositions within several class positions, especially among routine employees, entrepreneurs and executives, and professionals and managers.

-9.5 and 9.6 occupational groups are classified as RE; employees of the 9.2 and 9.3 occupational groups are classified as IW (Machado et al. 2003; Mauritti et al. 2016).
+2 Currently, there is the Portuguese Classification of Occupations (CPP2010), which replaced the National Classification of Occupations (CNP1994).
+The only exception to this 1-digit rule is that employees in the 9.1, 9.4, 9.5 and 9.6 occupational groups are classified as RE; employees of the 9.2 and 9.3 occupational groups are classified as IW.
+(Machado et al., 2003; Mauritti et al., 2016).

 3 In previous versions, occupations in the primary sector (agriculture, fishing) were classified in specific positions.
-In the current version they are considered either as self-employed or as industrial workers, depending on occupational status.
+In the current version they are considered either as Self-Employed or as Industrial Workers, depending on occupational status.